 Guests should be able to walk for three to four hours, with breaks in between at all of the stops.
 Strollers are welcome.
 This tour is also wheelchair accessible.

 You’ll be accompanied by one of our local, bilingual culinary guides.
-Each has a degree in gastronomy and/or has worked in local kitchens.
-They’ll enrich your experience by sharing their knowledge of Mexico City’s food scene, their own personal traditions, and the vendors’ stories.
+Each has a degree in gastronomy and/or has worked in local kitchens–and they’ll enrich your experience by sharing their knowledge of Mexico City’s food scene, their own personal traditions, and the vendors’ stories.
 Read more about our guides here.

 Mexico City Food Tour: The Best of Santa María la Ribera